tim-dombrowski/national-debt-project/R Notebook/README.md

 `restore()` function to install any packages listed in the renv.lock file.
 Once these packages are installed, we can load them into the R session using the `library()` commands.
 Below the code chunk, we’ll list out the packages that will be used in the project demo.
+And if you run into any trouble using renv, then you can use the second code chunk below and that should be an even more reliable approach to install the required packages.

 ``` r
 # Install renv package if not already installed